Geoff Chappell - Software Analyst

 For those information classes that expect input that contains no pointers, designated simple input above, the function captures the input immediately.
 If executing for a user-mode request, occurrence of an exception while capturing the input is fatal to the function, which returns the exception code as its own result.

 All information classes require a target partition to operate on.
 The given TargetHandle must resolve to a partition object.
-For most information classes, the handle must allow MEMORY_PARTITION_MODIFY_ACCESS (0x02).
-For SystemMemoryPartitionInformation, the required permission is MEMORY_PARTITION_QUERY_ACCESS (0x01).
+For most information classes, the handle must allow MEMORY_PARTITION_MODIFY_ACCESS (0x0002).
+For SystemMemoryPartitionInformation, the required permission is MEMORY_PARTITION_QUERY_ACCESS (0x0001).
 Failure to reference the target partition is failure for the function.

-For most information classes, the selected operation works on only one partition.
+For most information classes, the selected operation works on only the target partition.
 Supplying a SourceHandle is an error, specifically STATUS_INVALID_PARAMETER_2.

 A source partition is required for SystemMemoryPartitionMoveMemory.
 The SourceHandle must resolve to a partition object and allow MEMORY_PARTITION_MODIFY_ACCESS.
 Failure to reference the source partition is failure for the function.